ShortCats/ShortCats-1-Click-Catbox-Litterbox-Upload/README.md

 query, or all four of them at onece, which delivers the most consistent search results.
-Currently, the ShortCat will also open the uploaded image file link so you may use the URL elsewhere as necessary, and/or verify that it has vanished from the server after no more than one hour (the minimum expiration period avaiable with the litterbox API.
+Currently, the ShortCat will also open the uploaded image file link so you may use the URL elsewhere as necessary, and/or verify that it has vanished from the server after no more than one hour (the minimum expiration period avaiable with the Litterbox API.

   This tool may be especialy useful in OSINT, where rapid image tracing and other workflow optimization are crucial attributes of an effective operator.
-Needless to say I hope a few of you kind spooks will donate something around about $3.50 (or more, if it doesn't hurt) if you find either of my tools useful.
+Needless to say I hope a few of you kind spooks will donate something around about $3.50 (or more, if doing so does not cause pain) if you find either of my tools useful.

   This readme is fairly comprehensive, but direct contact info, download links & changelog can be found on my page;